dalmo1991/superflexPy/doc/popular_models.rst

      \frac{x_1^{1-\beta}}{(\beta-1)} \nu^{\beta-1}S_{\textrm{UR}}^\beta \\

-where the first term is the precipitation :math:`P_s`, the second term is the actual evaporation, and the third term represent the output of the reservoir, which here corresponds to "percolation".
+where the first term is the precipitation :math:`P_s`, the second term is the actual evaporation, and the third term represents the output of the reservoir, which here corresponds to "percolation".

-Once the reservoir is solved (i.e. the values of :math:`S_{\textrm{UR}}` that solve the differential equation are found), the element outputs the sum of percolation and bypassing precipitation :math:`P_b`
+Once the reservoir is solved (i.e. the values of :math:`S_{\textrm{UR}}` that solve the discretized differential equation are found), the element outputs the sum of percolation and bypassing precipitation (:math:`P_b`).

-The flux is then divided between two lag functions (referred to as "unit hydrographs", abbreviated UH): 90% of the flux goes to UH1 and 10% goes to UH2.
-In this part of the structure the correspondence between the elements of GR4J and their SuperflexPy implementation is quite clear.
+The flux is then divided between two lag functions (referred to as "unit hydrographs" and abbreviated UH): 90% of the flux goes to UH1 and 10% goes to UH2.
+In this part of the model structure the correspondence between the elements of GR4J and their SuperflexPy implementation is quite clear.

-The output of UH1 provides the input of the routing store, a reservoir controlled by the differential equation
+The output of UH1 provides the input of the routing store, that is a reservoir controlled by the differential equation

 .. math::